ganiwo/cmonmagic/_posts/2025-02-14-tickets-on-sale-for-Poznan.markdown

 ---
 layout: post
-title: C'Mon!
+title: C'mon!
 Poznań 2025 tickets on sale!
 description: Tickets for IPT and PTE are available for purchase now!
 Secure your seat and see you in Poznań!
 date: 2025-02-14
 image: '/images/cmonpoz25poster.jpg'